MystenLabs/sui/crates/sui-rpc-loadgen/README.md

 ```
 Both commands achieve the same outcome: fetching all checkpoints using one thread, without repeating the operation.

-By default, this command also verify all the transactions in the checkpoint, specify `--verify-transaction false` to disable fetching transactions
+By default, this command also verify all the transactions in the checkpoint, specify `--verify-transactions false` to disable fetching transactions.
+Note that this is incompatible with `--verify-objects true` as we do need to fetch transactions to get objects for the checkpoint.

 **Note** you must put `--num-threads ` after the urls, otherwise the command will not be parsed correctly